Bio-MG/ShinyApp---TranscriptoShiny/README.md

 - **Standard pipeline**: QC, normalization, highly variable feature selection, PCA, neighbor graph construction, clustering, UMAP, and optional t-SNE.
 Available as a **1-click automatic pipeline** (panel 0: optional ID mapping, QC, normalization/PCA/clustering/UMAP, t-SNE, then optional steps SingleR annotation, markers, gene correlation, ORA on top markers, trajectory) or panel-by-panel in guided mode.
 > The Single-Cell interface groups its panels into five parent sections (Preparation / Analysis / Dynamics / Cell abundance / Deliverables).
 RNA velocity, cell–cell communication, and differential abundance require specific prerequisites and remain outside the automatic pipeline.
 - **Batch correction**: Harmony-based integration when multiple samples or batches are present.

+#### Multi-sample single-cell

+The Single-Cell workflow is natively multi-sample (e.g. Control vs Treatment, Day 0 vs Day 10 — each sample is handled as a distinct entity, like the Spatial module):

+- **Batched import**: multiple 10x folders, `.rds`, or `.h5` files can be imported in one session (Options A and B of the Single-Cell import).
+Each import becomes a distinct sample (`orig.ident`); as soon as ≥ 2 samples are loaded, a summary overview (sample, cells, genes, condition/batch when detectable) provides immediate visual confirmation that samples are recognized as distinct entities.
+- **Batch correction**: Harmony is automatically applied on sample identity (`orig.ident`) as soon as ≥ 2 samples are detected — select "Harmony" as the pipeline reduction method.
+- **Downstream compatibility**: pseudobulk, Milo, and scCODA leverage sample identity to avoid pseudoreplication (the replication unit is the sample, never the cell — see the experimental-design validation in "Cell abundance").

 - **Memory-aware scaling**: Seurat v5 sketch workflows (`SketchData` with LeverageScore, `ProjectData`), BPCells-aware handling, targeted feature scaling, and stratified subsampling for costly exploratory tasks.
 - **Annotation & exploration**: Automatic cell-type annotation via SingleR (celldex references), marker discovery (`FindAllMarkers`), gene correlation, pathway analysis, and diverse visualizations (embeddings, feature plots, violins, dot plots, heatmaps, ridge/stacked views).
 - **RNA velocity**: strict import of pre-prepared velocity data (spliced/unspliced matrices and compatible results/vectors) aligned to the Seurat object.
 The app performs multi-state consistency checks, provides phase-portrait and vector visualizations, and exports PNG/PDF/CSV.
 It visualizes validated results without silently re-computing a velocity model.